-Doze mode saves power by reducing CPU execution and program memory access, without affecting peripheral operation.
-Doze mode differs from Sleep mode because the system oscillators continue to operate, while only the CPU and program memory are affected.
+DOZE mode allows for power saving by reducing CPU operation and program memory (PFM) access, without affecting peripheral operation.
+DOZE mode differs from Sleep mode because the system oscillators continue to operate, while only the CPU and PFM are affected.
 The reduced execution saves power by eliminating unnecessary operations within the CPU and memory.

-When the Doze Enable (DOZEN) bit is set (DOZEN = 1), the CPU executes only one instruction cycle out of every N cycles as defined by the DOZE<2:0> bits of the CPUDOZE register.
-For example, if DOZE<2:0> = 100, the instruction cycle ratio is 1:32.
+When the Doze Enable (DOZEN) bit is set (DOZEN = 1), the CPU executes only one instruction cycle out of every N cycles as defined by the DOZE[2:0] bits of the CPUDOZE register.
+For example, if DOZE[2:0] = 100, the instruction cycle ratio is 1:32.
 The CPU and memory execute for one instruction cycle and then lay idle for 31 instruction cycles.
 During the unused cycles, the peripherals continue to operate at the system clock speed.